 Strong problem solving and decision-making skills to anticipate, identify and resolve practical problems.

-Must have the ability to perform linear algebra, conversions, understand and calculate measurements.
+Must be able to have the ability to perform linear algebra, conversions, understand and calculate measurements.

 HEA is an Equal Opportunity Employer; Veterans/Disabled.